aliceada96/aliceada96/README.md

 ## About Me

-Hi there! 👋 I'm Alice Ada Awuor, a passionate Biomedical and Software Engineer based in Kenya.
+Hi there! 👋 I'm Alice Ada Awuor, a passionate Biomedical and Software Engineer👩‍💻 based in Kenyan 🇰🇪.
 I love coding, exploring new technologies, building cool projects.

 - 🌱 I'm currently learning Front End Software Development on ALX
 - 💼 I currently work as a Biomedical Engineer.